-4.3 SELECTION PROCEDURES
+4.3 Selection Procedures

 - All applicants must apply through the Central Applications Office (CAO).
 In accordance with Rule G5, acceptance into the programme is limited.
-Since more applications are received than can be accommodated, the following selection processes will apply: - Initial short listing for selection is based on the applicant's academic performance in Grade 11 and/or Grade 12 June results. - Preference may be given to applicants obtaining more than 28 points in their matriculation results and those who have Radiography as their first choice.
-For the Nuclear Medicine, Radiotherapy and Diagnostic Sonography, only first choice will be considered, owing to the small intake of students. - The point scores for the NSC or the SC or the NC (V) results is obtained by using the table below:
+Since more applications are received than can be accommodated, the following selection processes will apply: - Initial short listing for selection is based on the applicant's academic performance in Grade II and/or I2. - Preference may be given to applicants obtaining more than 28 points in their matriculation results and those who have Radiography as their first choice. - The point scores for the NSC or the SC or the NC (V) results is obtained by using the table below: